Marilyn Manson: Film and television

 He had been working on his directorial debut, Phantasmagoria: The Visions of Lewis Carroll, a project that has been in development hell since 2004, with Manson also set to portray the role of Lewis Carroll, author of Alice's Adventures in Wonderland.
 Initially announced as a web-only release, it was later decided to give the estimated $4.2 million budget film a conventional cinema release, with a slated release date of mid-2007.
 The film was to have an original music soundtrack with previously unreleased songs.
 Production of the film had been postponed indefinitely until after the Eat Me, Drink Me tour.
-In 2010, studio bosses shut down production on the project, reportedly due to viewers' responses to the violent content of clips released on the internet.
-The film was later officially put on "indefinite production hold".
+In 2010, studio executives halted production on the project, reportedly in response to viewer reactions to the violent content featured in clips released online.
+The film was later officially put on "indefinite production hold."

 According to a 2010 interview with cowriter Anthony Silva about the hold, the film was still on and the talk of it being shut down was just a myth.

 In a June 2013 interview, Manson stated that he had "resurrected" the project, and that Roger Avary would direct it.
 In a separate interview during the previous year, he said a small crew similar to what he used for his "Slo-Mo-Tion" music video would be used, and would rather film the movie on an iPhone than not film it at all.
-In a Reddit AMA with Billy Corgan on April 4, 2015, Manson commented that he had withdrawn from the project because the writing process for the film was "so... damaging to my psyche, I've decided I don't want to have anything to do with it", and further commented that the only footage that had been created thus far had been content created for the trailer, which was made to promote the film.
+In a Reddit AMA with Billy Corgan on April 4, 2015, Manson commented that he had withdrawn from the project because the writing process for the film was "so... damaging to my psyche, I've decided I don't want to have anything to do with it," and further commented that the only footage that had been created thus far had been content created for the trailer, which was made to promote the film.

 Manson appeared in the final season of the TV series Sons of Anarchy, portraying white supremacist Ron Tully.
 In January 2016, it was announced that Manson would be joining the cast for season 3 of WGN's Salem.
-He played Thomas Dinley, a barber and surgeon described as "the go-to man in Salem, from a shave and a haircut to being leeched, bled, sliced open or sewn up".
+He played Thomas Dinley, a barber and surgeon described as "the go-to man in Salem, from a shave and a haircut to being leeched, bled, sliced open or sewn up."
 In 2020, Manson was a guest star on the HBO television series The New Pope, in which he has a personal audience with the series' Pope and recommends that he visit the prior Pope that lies unconscious in a coma.